Wolf Trap Light: History

 Wolf Trap Shoal juts into the bay from Winter Harbor, a point a few miles north of Mobjack Bay and the York River.
 It got its name from the 1691 grounding of HMS Wolf, a British naval vessel engaged in enforcing the Navigation Act and in combating piracy.
 In 1821 a lightship was stationed at this spot, and after refurbishment in 1854, the original ship was destroyed by Confederate raiders in 1861 during the Civil War.
 Two years later a replacement ship was put on station.

 In 1870 a screwpile lighthouse was constructed on a hexagonal foundation, the house being prefabricated at the station at Lazzaretto Point in Baltimore.
-This light survived until 1893, when ice tore the house from its foundation.
+This light survived until 22 January 1893, when ice tore the house from its foundation.
 The keeper was able to escape, but the house was found floating far to the south at Thimble Shoals, where the lantern and lens were recovered.

-A lighthouse tender was put on station to serve as a temporary lightship and a request was put to Congress to appropriate funds for a caisson structure.
-LV-46, assigned to tend the station, suffered a boiler casualty August 28, 1893, killing two of the crew, and was replaced by LV-97 until March 16, 1894 when LV-46 could return to the station.
+A lighthouse tender was put on station to serve as a temporary lightship and a request was put to Congress to appropriate funds for a new lighthouse.
+LV-46, assigned to tend the station, suffered a boiler casualty August 28, 1893, killing two of the crew, and was replaced by LV-97 until March 16, 1894, when LV-46 could return to the station.

-Construction began and was completed during 1894; a wooden caisson was used, topped by a cylinder of cast iron plates.
-The house itself was built of brick, painted red in the late 1920s, standing two stories with the lantern on its roof.
-Unlike the Maryland examples, the roof is flat.
-Quantities of rip-rap were dumped around the base of the light to resist pressure from the ice.